Academic Progress and Graduation

 School of Public Health Graduation Policy

-To qualify for graduation at the School of Public Health, a degree candidate must have completed the degree requirements within the time frame specified for their degree program, must have no outstanding debt to Boston University, and must submit an Application for Graduation Form.
-Students in all degree programs must have a grade point average (GPA) of 3.0 and above and fulfill the minimum grade requirements as outlined in the SPH Grading Policy.
+To qualify for graduation at the School of Public Health, a degree candidate must have completed the degree requirements within the time frame specified for their degree program and must submit a Graduation Application (available on our SPH Forms page) by the graduation deadlines posted on the graduation page.
+Students in all degree programs must have an SPH grade point average (GPA) of 3.00 or above and fulfill the minimum grade requirements as outlined in the SPH Grading Policy.
 Regardless of whether graduation requirements are completed, students will not officially graduate from the University without submitting a graduation application.
-Students must apply by the graduation deadlines posted on the graduation page.

 Boston University holds an All-University Commencement every May.
 University officials announce specific dates for commencement well in advance.
-The School of Public Health confers its degrees at its own convocation ceremony, also in May that coincides with the All-University Commencement.
+The School of Public Health has its own convocation ceremony, also in May that coincides with the All-University Commencement weekend.
 A reception for the graduates, faculty, and guests is held following the ceremony.
 August graduates are encouraged to participate in the May ceremony of their choice.
 January graduates may attend the ceremony held in May following their graduation.

-Tentative graduates must enter their diploma name and address to which the diploma is to be mailed (if applicable) on the Diploma and Graduation Information link under the Academics tab in the Student Link prior to the published deadline for that graduation period.
-Diplomas that are not granted during the May convocation ceremony will be mailed to the address indicated by the graduate after the official graduation date.
+Tentative graduates must enter their diploma name and address to which the diploma is to be mailed on the Diploma and Graduation Information link under the MyBU Student Portal Academics tab prior to the published deadline for that graduation period.

-There are opportunities for MS and PhD students to graduate in August, January, and May of each year.
-Students must register in the fall and spring, keeping in mind a number of procedures and deadlines.
+There are opportunities for PhD students to graduate in January, May, and August of each year.
+Students must register in the fall and spring, keeping in mind program, school, and University procedures and deadlines.
 This Bulletin page provides students with an overview of these procedures.
 Some programs produce additional materials to guide students.

 Graduation Application